The-AMIGOS/The-AMIGOS.github.io/content/pages/Venue.rst

 popular spot for swimming and picnicking.
 There are large grassy areas and spectacular harbour views.

+Chowder Bay is approximately 25 km from Sydney Airport.
+The estimated Taxi fare is $70.

 | Land's Edge Sydney Harbour
 | Building 1, Chowder Bay Road